-An analysis of the theoretical foundations and technical applications of the major approaches to counseling.
-The course emphasizes the role of the counselor's values and provides opportunity for students to practice various techniques.
-Prerequisites: PY 111-G, PY 205, or consent of instructor.
-Spring semester, even-numbered years.
+An analysis of the theoretical foundations and technical applications of the major approaches to counseling It emphasizes the role of the counselor's values and promotes appropriate methodologies and communication techniques.
+(Same as SW 305) Prerequisites: PY 111-G and PY/SW 205, or consent of instructor.
+Spring semester.

-PY 311 Marriage and Family Life/3
+PY 311-G Marriage and Family Life/3

 This course addresses the problems and potential of family living, particularly for those who are married or thinking about marriage.
 Theoretical information about development, relationships, sociocultural influences on the family, and a biblical perspective will be gained through various readings of current authors.
 A discussion format will be used to apply these principles to students' lives as they attempt to gather, separate, mature, argue, and communicate in today's society.
-Prerequisites: PY 111-G or SO 113-G or consent of instructor.
-(Same as SO 311) Interterm, odd-numbered years.
+Interterm, odd-numbered years.